[Updated October 2018]

 Mitchell Park, Morningside

 Not only does Mitchell Park have a magical tropical setting, but it also offers a variety of activities for the whole family.
 Here you can relax on spacious lawns and explore landscaped gardens, while the kids play on jungle gyms, swings and slides in the playground.
-There’s also a lovely tea garden here, and the famous Mini Zoo, home to various birds, monkeys, crocodiles and Admiral, the ancient tortoise, who has been living in the Park since 1915.
-If you’re lucky you may even spot the elusive bush babies!
+There’s also a lovely tea garden here, and the famous Mini Zoo, home to various birds, monkeys, crocodiles and Admiral, the ancient tortoise, who has been living in the Park since 1915!
+If you’re lucky, you may even spot the elusive bush babies!
 There’s even a walk-through aviary for bird lovers.
-Mitchell Park Zoo is ;ocated in Morningside in Durban, near trendy Florida Road.
-Admission is R8 for adults and R9 for kids under 12 years.
+Mitchell Park Zoo is located in Morningside in Durban, near trendy Florida Road.
+Admission is R11 for adults and R9 for kids under 12 years.
 Get an annual family pass (4 members) for R178.

 Contact: 031 303 2275 | View location

 One of Durban’s most popular long-standing beachfront attractions, Mini Town, is a replica of the city in miniature form, showing some of its most famous landmarks.
 Walking through Mini Town will give you an excellent idea of what to see while you’re visiting this beautiful resort town, and if you’re planning to spend most of the time on the beach, at least you will have had a look at some of its most fascinating buildings.
 The structures are all knee-high in size and there’s even a rail network with trains travelling to and fro, an airport with scale aeroplanes and the pretty harbour.
 Refreshments are available from a small kiosk.

 Check out 55 things to do in Durban for under R250!

 Surf’s Up at the Wave House Gateway Theatre of Shopping, Umhlanga